Islamist terrorism: Germany is home to more than 600 agitators | DW | 04.11.2020

 Total surveillance is staff-intensive.
 According to the intelligence services, 25 to 30 police officers are needed to monitor a single person.
 Hence, the bar to impose round-the-clock surveillance is high.

 The alleged Dresden attacker did not clear that bar.
 Abdullah al-H. was released from prison in late September, shortly before the attack.
 He had served his sentence and taken part in a deradicalization program.
-Nevertheless, was regarded as radicalized and dangerous.
+Nevertheless, he was seen as radicalized and dangerous.

 Therefore, strict conditions were attached to his release and he had to report to the police every day.
 The intelligence services placed a hidden camera at the entrance to where he lived.
 The authorities appear to have missed the fact that he bought two sets of knives in a Dresden department store two days before the attack.